rokoroku/rokoroku.github.io/resume.md

 <span style="float: right">November 2015</span>
 **Awarded in Startup Weekend Seoul** / Chicken Raider

-- Designed and built an mobile service for instant chicken party.
+- Designed and built an mobile service for instant chicken gathering.
 - Implemented lookup system for nearby chicken pub and review platform using Google Maps and Google Places API.